mary-ext/tangled.sh-mirror/docs/contributing.md

 ### general notes

-- PRs get merged as a single commit, so keep PRs small and focused.
-Use the above guidelines for the PR title and description.
+- PRs get merged "as-is" (fast-forward) -- like applying a patch-series using `git am`.
+At present, there is no squashing -- so please author your commits as they would appear on `master`, following the above guidelines.
 - Use the imperative mood in the summary line (e.g., "fix bug" not "fixed bug" or "fixes bug").
 - Try to keep the summary line under 72 characters, but we aren't too